 You will be avoiding the tourist crowds that typically choose the beach.
 Stay away, other than perhaps for a day trip and return home having experienced the atmosphere and life typical of an Aegean village.
 Agalas looks out to the Ionian Sea from the hills in the southwest of Zakynthos.

-Best places to stay in Agalas:🔍FIND MORE HOTELS IN AGALAS
+Best places to stay in Agalas:🔍MORE HOTEL DEALS IN AGALAS

 Located between Laganas and Keri, on the south east coast, Agios Sostis is a quiet resort.
 Agios Sostis encompasses tha areas of Sostis port and Agios Sostis beach.
 In the beach front, you will find more hotels, restaurants, taverns, cafeterias, bars and shops.